 - Plan and schedule a virtual class session

-- Re-schedule the class period to a designated make-up day (Designated make-up days are scheduled at the end of each 8-week term or semester.
-Please see the Academic Calendar)
+- Re-schedule the class period to a designated make-up day (Designated make-up days are scheduled at the end of each 8-week term or semester.)

 Whenever a class session is cancelled, each faculty member may choose the appropriate make-up alternative for that particular class.
 The faculty member must notify the students in the class and the Office of Education about which option will be used to make up the class period.

 This policy is designed to address those situations when a single class day has been cancelled.
 Weather emergencies or other events that result in multiple-day cancellations will be handled on a case-by-case basis.
 Please call the University Weather Emergency Line at 410-516-7781 or 1-800-548-9004 or visit jhu.edu/alert for more information.

 The university and school will make every effort to remain open and hold classes at all scheduled times, however there are times when the university, campus or school operations must be interrupted.
 On-site classes will meet unless operation of the University or School has been officially curtailed.
 Students, faculty, and staff are not permitted on campus if the university or the school is closed except in the case of required attendance on-site personnel.
 In order to maintain the continuity of the School’s academic mission, online courses will continue even if the university or school is closed or if a building closure is necessary.
 Some on-site courses may continue by utilizing distance learning technology.